gstrenge/data-assimilation/README.md

 # Data Assimilation - Server [Work in Progress]

 ## Introduction
-> Docker-Compose and configuration files for the deployment of the data assimilation platform.
+Docker-Compose and configuration files for the deployment of the data assimilation platform.
+Makes use of our [MQTT Connector container](https://github.com/encresearch/mqtt-connector).

 ## Dependencies and Setup
 ### Docker